Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Discussion

 Our attack relies on the observation of the victim's encrypted frame size.
-However, the attacker's ability to monitor the victim's frames may be hindered by wireless interference and Wi-Fi channel contention.
-These factors can directly affect the success and effectiveness of our attack.
-Furthermore, background traffic on the victim's device and shifting of the TCP receive window can also influence the attack's success.
+However, the attacker's ability to monitor the victim's frames may be hindered by wireless interference, Wi-Fi channel contention and frame aggregation.
+These factors can directly influence the success and effectiveness of our attack.
+We delve into the details of these factors in this section.

 \parab{Wireless Interference.} The transmission of Wi-Fi frames over the wireless medium is susceptible to losses.
 These losses are often a result of interference, leading to a diminished signal to interference and noise ratio (SINR) at the receiver~\cite{zhang2012frame}.
 A low SINR decreases the likelihood of successfully decoding all the bits in the frame.
 Wi-Fi networks face various sources of interference, including microwave ovens, Bluetooth devices, radar signals, and more.
 Consequently, frame reception failures are frequent occurrences in Wi-Fi networks~\cite{khan2015smart}.
 Due to wireless interference, the attacker may not be able to sniff all of the victim's encrypted frames.
 To mitigate wireless interference, we employ a straightforward yet efficient multiple verification strategy.
 This strategy involves using multiple monitoring wireless network interface cards and performing repeated verifications of the inferred values.
 By leveraging multiple wireless network interface cards and verifying the inferred values multiple times, we increase the reliability and accuracy of our analysis.